Mary, Queen of Scots: Marriage to Lord Darnley

 Mary's marriage to a leading Catholic precipitated Mary's half-brother, the Earl of Moray, to join with other Protestant lords, including Lords Argyll and Glencairn, in open rebellion.
 Mary set out from Edinburgh on 26 August 1565 to confront them.
-On the 30th, Moray entered Edinburgh but left soon afterward, having failed to take the castle.
+She carried a pistol, known as a "dagg", on her saddle.
+On the 30th, Moray entered Edinburgh but left soon afterwards, having failed to take the castle.
 Mary returned to Edinburgh the following month to raise more troops.
 In what became known as the Chaseabout Raid, Mary with her forces and Moray with the rebellious lords roamed around Scotland without ever engaging in direct combat.
 Mary's numbers were boosted by the release and restoration to favour of Lord Huntly's son and the return of James Hepburn, 4th Earl of Bothwell, from exile in France.
 Unable to muster sufficient support, Moray left Scotland in October for asylum in England.
-Mary broadened her privy council, bringing in both Catholics (Bishop of Ross John Lesley and Provost of Edinburgh Simon Preston of Craigmillar) and Protestants (the new Lord Huntly, Bishop of Galloway Alexander Gordon, John Maxwell of Terregles and Sir James Balfour).
+Mary broadened her privy council, bringing in both Catholics (Bishop of Ross John Lesley and Provost of Edinburgh Simon Preston of Craigmillar) and Protestants (the new Lord Huntly, Bishop of Galloway Alexander Gordon, John Maxwell of Terregles and James Balfour).

 Before long, Darnley grew arrogant.
 Not content with his position as king consort, he demanded the Crown Matrimonial, which would have made him a co-sovereign of Scotland with the right to keep the Scottish throne for himself, if he outlived his wife.
-Mary refused his request and their marriage grew strained, although they conceived by October 1565.
+Mary refused his request, claiming he needed to wait until he was of age and their marriage grew strained, although they conceived by October 1565.
 He was jealous of her friendship with her Catholic private secretary, David Rizzio, who was rumoured to be the father of her child.
 By March 1566, Darnley had entered into a secret conspiracy with Protestant lords, including the nobles who had rebelled against Mary in the Chaseabout Raid.
-On 9 March, a group of the conspirators accompanied by Darnley murdered Rizzio in front of the pregnant Mary at a dinner party in Holyrood Palace.
+On 9 March, a group of the conspirators accompanied by Darnley stabbed Rizzio to death in front of the six months pregnant Mary at a dinner party in Holyrood Palace.
 Over the next two days, a disillusioned Darnley switched sides and Mary received Moray at Holyrood.
 On the night of 11–12 March, Darnley and Mary escaped from the palace.
 They took temporary refuge in Dunbar Castle before returning to Edinburgh on 18 March.
 The former rebels Lords Moray, Argyll and Glencairn were restored to the council.